Nick-Yawn/iterative-quicksort-in-place/README.md

+If you only look at one thing, make it `output25.txt`

+# Iterative Quicksort, In-Place, JS

+To setup: `git clone`

 To run one sort: `node exec.js`.
 This will run 'verbosely': it will show before and after each pivot.

 To change size of one sort, edit `ARRAY_SIZE` in `exec.js`